FAQ UK withdrawal from the EU

 - our familiarity with the Irish regulatory regime

 - the extent of relevant experience and capabilities we have within Ireland

 - natural synergies including shared language, legal regimes etc.

-Having undertaken detailed analysis of our options we have determined that the most appropriate strategy for us to serve our clients is to structure our European hub through the extension of the Insight Investment Management (Europe) Limited’s permissions to include individual portfolio management, investment advice and receipt and transmission of orders.
+Having undertaken detailed analysis of our options we have determined that the most appropriate strategy for us to serve our clients is to structure our European hub through the extension of Insight Investment Management (Europe) Limited’s regulatory permissions to also include individual portfolio management, investment advice and receipt and transmission of orders.